kg583/free-bee-console-client/README.md

 letters you are given.
 You don't have to use any letter except the middle letter and letters can be used more than once in a word.
 Finding a word that uses all seven letters yields bonus points!
 Every game has at least one such word, and many games have multiple.

-As you earn points, you rise through the ranks of the hive, ultimately becoming the Queen Bee.
+Earning enough points to reach the rank of Queen Bee wins the game!

 You can play the daily challenge like the original game or try your hand at a nearly infinite number of computer-generated random challenges.
 Unlike the